clear-code/set-default-columns/README.md

 However, even if you want that the "Priority" column is shown for all folders, for all users, there is no way.
 This addon provides a preference entry to customize the list of default visible columns of all folders.
-For example, if you want the column "Priority" is visible by default, then:
+For example, if you want the column "Priority" is visible by default, then you'll put a directive into your MCD configuration file, like:

-    lockPref("extensions.set-default-columns@clear-code.com.columns",
+    lockPref("extensions.set-default-columns@clear-code.com.columns", [
+      "priorityCol",
+      "threadCol",
-      "priorityCol,...(list of other default columns)...");
+      ...list of other default columns...
+      "locationCol"
+    ].join(","));

 This is mainly designed for corporate-use.